michael2012z/BitBible/markdown/KJV/files/2Chr.md

 2. Then there came some that told Jehoshaphat, saying, There cometh a great multitude against thee from beyond the sea on this side Syria; and, behold, they be in Hazazon–tamar, which is En–gedi.

-3. And Jehoshaphat feared, and set himself to seek the Lord, and proclaimed a fast throughout all Judah.himself: Heb. his face
+3. And Jehoshaphat feared, and set himself to seek the Lord, and proclaimed a fast throughout all Judah.

 4. And Judah gathered themselves together, to ask help of the Lord: even out of all the cities of Judah they came to seek the Lord.